ficusio/ficus-server/README.md

-Node.js backend for Feynman/Ficus project.
+Node.js backend for Feynman/Ficus project
 ==============================================

 Source ES6 code is transformed into ES5 with [6to5](https://github.com/6to5/6to5).